jacob5412/comprehensive-VIT/README.md

 # Comprehensive Exam Question Banks (VIT)

-* Compilation of all question banks for Vellore Institute of Technology.
+**Note**: Compilation of all question banks for Vellore Institute of Technology up until 2020.
+No more question banks will be added - this repo is now archived.
-* Crowd sourced from various collaborators.
-* Please suggest edits.

 ## Branches Available

 ```
 BBT
 BCB